 School of Humanities & Behavioral Science

-Whether it focuses on breaking news, in-depth reporting, sports, or arts and entertainment coverage, journalism involves the art of storytelling.
+Whether focusing on breaking news, in-depth reporting, sports, or arts and entertainment, journalism involves the art of storytelling.
 Anderson University’s journalism major emphasizes telling stories with clarity and purpose, in a variety of media.
-Since the major is “complementary,” students pair it with a primary major in another area of interest—such as, but not limited to, political science or history.
+Since the major is “complementary,” students pair it with a primary major in another area of interest—such as political science or history.